syrull/syrull.github.io/_posts/2023-12-19-vulnlab-retro.md

 INFO: Done in 00M 04S
 ```

-Then I can query the user `BANKING$` and I can see its `First Degree Group Membership` that this user is part of the group `DOMAIN COMPUTERS`, so we can use that user to exploit the certificate and retrieve the NTLM hash.
+Then I can query the user `BANKING$` and I can see its `First Degree Group Membership` that this user is part of the group `DOMAIN COMPUTERS`, so we can use that user to exploit the certificate and retrieve the NTLM hash of the administrator.

 # UnPAC the hash Method #1